satish-rajnale/TypeScript-zero-to-Hero/README.md

   }
 }
 ```
 >then typescript does not allows a different data variable accessed from that response in strict mode.
+You might disable typescript type checking using a comment as //@ts-ignore.
+But a better way could also be to make a type/interface that resembles your response structure.